-Their ancestors had eyes, and when they entered these cave habitats, they lost them.
+Their ancestors had eyes, and when they entered these cave habitats they lost them.

-OK, but how does that make this fish special?
+Okay, but how does that make this fish special?

 This is kinda cool: There are about 150 species of fish that have become cave fishes.
 They've lost their eyes.
 They've lost pigmentation.
-It's happened at least a couple dozen times.
+It's happened at least a couple of dozen times.
 And every time they do this it's a new way of evolving blindness.
 There's no light.
 It's pretty much a constant temperature.
-So it's a very different environment than what we live in where sight is very important.
+So it's a very different environment than what we live in, where sight is very important.
 In a cave, even if you had eyes, you wouldn't be able to use them.
 It's pitch black.

 So this random mutation knocked out rhodopsin [the gene for vision] in one of the species, but not the species we just described.
-It's still producing a functioning gene, even though that gene doesn't basically do anything.
+It's still producing a functioning gene, even though that gene basically doesn't do anything.
 It just shows you how finicky these mutations are when they come about.
 You can still have a functional gene for something, even though you lack the eye altogether.